 As the role changed, players like Ardiles played on the right of midfield.
 He wasn’t a winger but fulfilled the role on the right of a four or five man midfield.
 An amazingly skilful player who worked industriously alongside Glenn Hoddle, he will always be remembered by Tottenham fans as a vital member of the team from the 1980s which won two FA Cups and the UEFA Cup.

 Galvin was another vital member of the 1980s team.
-He was signed from non-League football and played on the left, bringing non-stop running from deep positions to the team.
+A product of non-League football, Galvin was signed from Goole Town.
+He played on the left, bringing non-stop running from deep positions to the team.
 He also had the ability to beat a man and deliver accurate crosses.
 He made over 260 appearances for Spurs and scored 31 goals as Spurs won successive FA Cups in the early ’80s and brought the 1984 UEFA Cup to White Hart Lane.

 He was signed from Newcastle in July, 1985 for a fee of £590,000 and made an immediate impression by scoring twice on his debut against Watford on the opening day of the season.
 He made 138 League appearances and scored 33 goals.
 He was part of the exciting team that David Pleat managed to 3rd in the League and to the FA Cup Final and was a vital part of the 5-man midfield which supplied Clive Allen.
 His move to Marseilles in France denied Spurs fans the opportunity of seeing the three England internationals, Waddle, Gascoigne and Lineker, playing in the white of Tottenham.